 Nearly a decade ago I planted two camellias in container pots just outside the front door of our home.
 I never thought they would live for long–in containers, mind you– in the mercurial climate of East Tennessee.
-My sister, Lisa Stanley of Stanley’s Greenhouse, (and an expert on plants that will grow in the Tennessee Valley near our Great Smoky Mountains, assured me the camellias would grow, and they would “bloom in January when nothing else is blooming”.
+But my sister, Lisa Stanley of Stanley’s Greenhouse, who is an expert on plants that will grow in the Tennessee Valley near our Great Smoky Mountains, assured me the camellias would grow and “bloom in January when nothing else is in bloom”.

-I assumed camellias were tropical flowers that could only be seen in equatorial climes–or over the ear of Billie Holliday in that classic photo of the peerless Lady Day, the most unique and finest Jazz singer of them all.
-The way she phrased a song, ever-changing and ever new, was second to none–except perhaps the sublime Nat King Cole who makes every note a revelation.
+I assumed camellias were tropical flowers that could only be seen in equatorial climes–like the gardenias over the ear of Billie Holiday in that classic photo of the peerless Lady Day, the most unique and finest jazz singer of them all.
+The way she phrased a song, ever-changing and ever new, was second to none–except perhaps the sublime Nat King Cole, who made every note a revelation.

-I read Billie’s biography which, even though it was written with her participation, has been dismissed as having little relationship to the realities of Billie’s life.
-No matter what the exact details of her too-short life, Billie undoubtedly lived her songs, you can see it in her eyes, you can hear it in her voice.
+I read Billie’s biography which, even though it was written with her participation, has been dismissed as having little relationship to the realities of her too-short life.
+No matter the exact details, Billie undoubtedly lived her songs, you can see it in her eyes, you can hear it in her unmistakable voice.

-She bloomed in a time when even the most famous and talented black musicians were not welcome in the restaurants, hotels, public restrooms, or parts of town frequented by white folks.
-Unconscionable.
+Holiday bloomed in a time when even the most famous and talented black musicians were not welcome in restaurants, hotels, public restrooms, or the parts of town frequented by white folks.
+Unfathomable.

-But to my mind, some of the most wonderful, lively, amazing music was created in the 1930’s and 1940’s.
+Curiously to my mind, some of the most wonderful, lively, amazing music was created in the 1930s and ’40s.
 When the Great Depression slapped people down and World War II brought unspeakable misery and oppression to most of the world.
 The millions who died quickly in battle were perhaps the lucky ones, certainly luckier than the poor souls in concentration camps: the Jews, Poles, academics, homosexuals, and anyone who tried to help them or attempted to fight Fascism.

 For me, it’s hard to get through January, February, March, and (what they say is the cruelest month, perhaps because it raises your expectations, then dashes them) April, so I reprint here 10 Things Science Says Will Make You Happy, from the Winter 2009 Yes! magazine.